tylim88/FireCall/README.md

 if the response is not ok, handler must return object with `code`, `message` and `err` property, where
 `code`: [Firebase Functions Error Code](https://firebase.google.com/docs/reference/node/firebase.functions#functionserrorcode) except 'ok'
 `message`: string
-`err`: optional, put anything you want here, normally the error object or just skip it
+`err`: optional, **user defined error**, put anything you want here, normally the error object or just skip it

 ## Export Functions

+This is helper function to export functions.
+Since function name is now an object property, we need a runtime check(deploy phase runtime) to make sure each function name is unique and throw error if duplicate found.

 ```ts
 import { updateUser, getUser } from './someOtherFile'